Charged and rotating multi-black holes in an external gravitational field: Array of collinear static black holes in an external gravitational field

 A solution of this kind is not completely new, since it was already present in Chandrasekhar's book~\cite{Chandrasekhar:1985kt}, see also~\cite{breton-manko}.
-However the form we are writing here is more general because, thanks to the extra parameter $z_1$, it allows to place the black hole in any point of the $z$-axis.
+However the form we are writing here is more general because, thanks to the extra parameter $z_1$, allows to place the black hole in any point of the $z$-axis.
 In the absence of the external field the location of the black hole is irrelevant because the solution is symmetric under a finite shift of $z_1$.
 But, when the external gravitational field is not null, a boost along the $z$-axis is significant, since the relative position of the black hole with respect to the external multipolar sources has some non-trivial effects on the geometry and on the physics of the black hole.

 In particular the translation along the $z$-axis affects the event horizon shape.
 In fact, as can be evaluated by computing the equatorial and polar circles around the event horizon, it is possible to understand as the horizon surface stretches or contracts depending on the position of the black hole and the values of the external parameters.
-Some pictorial examples of the black hole horizon deformation for different external gravitational backgrounds are illustrated in Fig.~\ref{fig:bh-b1-b2}.
+Some pictorial examples of the black hole horizon deformation for different external gravitational backgrounds are given in Fig.~\ref{fig:bh-b1-b2}.